EDUCBA Logo

 A dietitian gives fruit conception to three different patients.
 Different fruits and their conception are given below.
 Since the data consist of three different persons and five different fruits, a stacked bar chart will be suitable to represent the data.
 Let’s see how this can be graphically represented as a stacked bar chart.

-• John, Joe, and Jane are the 3 different patients, and the fruits conception are given below.
+• John, Joe, and Jane are the 3 different patients, and the fruits conception is given below.

 Fruit Conception

 • Select the column Category and 3 patient’s quantity of conception.
-Select Insert from the menu.
+And select Insert from the menu.

 Insert Option